 Pets on leashes up to ten feet long are welcome in West Virginia state parks, forests, and campgrounds.
-Certificate of vaccination is required, and designated pet relief areas should be utilized where provided.
+Be prepared to provide a certificate of vaccination, and use designated pet relief areas where provided.

-Additionally, the parks listed below offer pet friendly lodge accommodations with a pet fee of $25 per pet for the first night and $10 for each additional night, up to $75 per visit.
-A refundable security deposit is also required, there is a two pet limit, and a 15-pound maximum weight per pet.
+The parks listed below offer pet friendly lodge accommodations.
+Additional pet fees apply, and there is a two pet limit, and a 15-pound maximum weight per pet.

-Pets on leashes up to ten feet long are welcome in Wyoming state parks and campgrounds, but are not allowed in picnic areas, food stores, public buildings, or on designated swimming beaches.
-Pets cannot be left unattended for more than an hour.
+Wyoming welcomes pets on leashes up to ten feet long in state parks and campgrounds, but not in picnic areas, food stores, public buildings, or on designated swimming beaches.
+Don’t leave pets unattended for more than an hour.